Gowtham843/whiteboard-realTime/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---

 This README provides a clear and structured overview of your project, highlighting the tools and technologies you've used, along with a focus on UI/UX considerations.
 Adjust the sections as necessary to fit the specific details and requirements of your project.

+## This project is Hosted in Vercel with login to github,
+## This Project convex is connected to github,
+## This project is used Clerk for login and it is connected to dequeuealternative gmail , i have changed clerk auth code as documentation code was not working